snorkel-team/snorkel/README.md

 ![rendered-relation](rel_tree.png)

 ### Distant Supervision
-The goal is now to create a set of _rules_ that specify which relations are true versus false, which we will use to _train_ the system to perform this inference correctly.  _Note that if a set of labeled data is available, these labels could technically be used to create a trivial set of rules; however we assume we are operating in a scenario where such a large training dataset is not available._
+The goal is now to create a set of _rules_ that specify which relations are true versus false, which we will use to _train_ the system to perform this inference correctly.*

 In the context of DeepDive Lite, **a rule is simply a function which accepts a `Relation` object and returns a value in {-1,0,1}** (where 0 means 'abstain').
 Once a list of rules is created, this list is applied to the `Relations` set via `r.apply_rules(rules)`.
 This generates a matrix of rule labels `r.rules`, with rows corresponding to rules, and columns to relation candidates.

 Note also that a natural question is: 'how well would my rules alone do on the classification task?'.
-To answer this question, relative to a set of ground truth- which provides a natural baseline for further performance downstream- we can use `r.get_rule_priority_vote_accuracy(idxs, ground_truth)`.
+This provides a natural baseline for assessing  further performance downstream.
+To answer this question, relative to a set of ground truth, we can use `r.get_rule_priority_vote_accuracy(idxs, ground_truth)`.

+*_Note that if a set of labeled data is available, these labels could technically be used to create a trivial set of rules; however we assume we are operating in domains where a sufficiently large labeled training set is not available._

 ### Feature Extraction
-Feature extraction is done _automatically_ via `r.extract_features()`, although the method of featurization can be selected and customized [TODO].
+Feature extraction is done _automatically_ via `r.extract_features()`.
+The method of featurization can however be selected and customized [TODO].
 After this has been performed, a (sparse) matrix of features `r.feats` is generated, with rows corresponding to features and columns to relation candidates.

 ### Learning
 Learning of rule & feature weights can be done using logistic regression, via `r.learn_feats_and_weights()`.
 This generates a learned parameter array `r.w`.
 Predicted relation values (with -1 meaning false, and 1 meaning true) can then be generated via `r.get_predicted`, and accuracy relative to a set of ground truth labels via `r.get_classification_accuracy(idxs, ground_truth)`.